FlorinAndrei/ringworld/README.md

 # ringworld
 This is [Larry Niven's Ringworld](https://en.wikipedia.org/wiki/Ringworld), simulated in 3D, rendered to scale.
 The ray tracer used for this project is [POV-Ray](http://www.povray.org/).

 According to the book, the Ringworld's radius is pretty close to the radius of Earth's orbit.
-The width of the ring is 1.6 million kilometers (a little wider than the diameter of the Sun).
+The width of the ring band is 1.6 million kilometers (a little wider than the diameter of the Sun).

-The star rendered in these images has the same diameter as our Sun, which is close to the star described in the book.
+The star rendered in these images has the same diameter as our Sun, which is similar to the star described in the book.

 The [ringworld.pov](/ringworld.pov) file shows the Ringworld seen from the orbit of Mars, just a little higher than the ecliptic plane.
 Open the image in a new tab to see it in full resolution.